 And now you know exactly what you can do to make that possible.

-Among peaceful divorce solutions, mediation is at the top because it’s the only divorce method that enables both parties (you and your spouse) to:
+Among peaceful divorce solutions, mediation is at the top because it’s the only method that enables a divorcing couple like you to:

 And you can have a peaceful divorce which is exactly what you want and deserve!